bvm-org/bvm/README.md

     bvm> { PUSH goodbye 1 RETURN } 0 0 LEXICAL_ADDRESS LOAD EXEC
     ["goodbye"]

-Once a lexical address enters the operand stack, it is fixed to the lexical scope determined at that point.
+Once a lexical address enters the operand stack in non-*deferred mode*, it is fixed to the lexical scope determined at that point.
 This means these addresses can be used as stable pointers and used to pass by reference.
-This is demonstrated in the following by passing a lexical address from one function to another and showing how it still loads the value determined relative to the scope in which it is created:
+This is demonstrated in the following by passing a lexical address from one function to another and showing how it still loads the value determined relative to the scope in which it is
+created:

     bvm> { 17 PUSH (0) 1 RETURN } EXEC { 24 1 TAKE LOAD PUSH (0) LOAD 2 RETURN } EXEC
     [17, 24]